pepegar/courses-and-presentations/slides-md/pfp/02-files.md

 # Homework

-You will find the data files for these exercises in this repository:  https://github.com/pfp-2021/session-6
+You will find the data files for these exercises in the repository

 - Let's get personal data from the person represented in **`luke.json`**.
 Print the **`name`**, **`height`**,